 - i.
 Forcing individuals to perform and/or engage in demeaning or humiliating acts - ii.
-Bullying or coercing, or intimidating individuals or group of individuals.

-iii.
-Creation of excessive physical or mental fatigue

-iv.
-Causing physical or psychological shocks

-v.
-Forcing to wear clothing which is conspicuous or bad in taste vi.
-Forcing an individual or individuals to engage in morally degrading or humiliating acts, games or activities vii.
-Forcing individuals or group of individuals to engage in early morning or late evening work sessions which are not in conformity with norms of civil society and/or that may interfere with academic performance viii.
+Bullying or coercing, or intimidating individuals or group of individuals. - iii.
+Creation of excessive physical or mental fatigue - iv.
+Causing physical or psychological shocks - v.
+Forcing to wear clothing which is conspicuous or bad in taste - vi.
+Forcing an individual or individuals to engage in morally degrading or humiliating acts, games or activities - vii.
+Forcing individuals or group of individuals to engage in early morning or late evening work sessions which are not in conformity with norms of civil society and/or that may interfere with academic performance - viii.
 Body marking/painting or any activity that is not consistent with the policy of the university which would adversely affect the University's mission and damage its image.

 All reported events of the above nature will be handed over to the police for necessary action under the Anti Ragging Law passed by the Parliament in 1998, while the university will also take appropriate disciplinary action.
 In this connection the University Grants Commission has already issued several guidelines and circulars to facilitate the enforcement of law and order by the universities and urge universities to adapt strict measures to prevent the occurrence of any hazing or ragging.
+Moreover, UGC has established Ragging / Sexual and Gender Based Violence (SGBV) complaint portal in ragging and violation prevention.